Tasking

 declaration is similar to that for protected objects: you replace

-.
+protected with protected type.
 Like task types,

 protected types require an object declaration to create actual